Global Advancement of Counseling Excellence

 Palo Alto University

 PAU is a private university founded in 1975 and located in Palo Alto, California that offers undergraduate and graduate degrees in psychology.
 The institution changed its name in 2009 from Pacific Graduate School of Psychology (PGSP) to PAU to reflect the fact that it now has undergraduate programs.
-The Western Association of Schools and Colleges (WASC) has accredited all PAU degrees.
+The WASC Senior Colleges and Universities Commission (WSCUC) has accredited all PAU degrees.